htcondor/htmap/docs/source/recipes.rst

 In the parlance of higher-order functions, HTMap only provides map.
 Another higher-order function, filter, is easy to implement once you have a map.
-To mimic it we create a map with a boolean output, and use :func:`htmap.MapResult.iter_with_inputs` inside a list comprehension to filter the inputs using the outputs.
+To mimic it we create a map with a boolean output, and use :func:`htmap.Map.iter_with_inputs` inside a list comprehension to filter the inputs using the outputs.

 Here's a brief example: checking whether integers are even.